Breinify/brein-api-library-javascript-browser/documentation/step-by-step.md

 ```

 ##### Using *npm* to download the library
-Please pick 1 of the following:
+Please pick one of the following:
 ```bash
 npm install breinify/brein-api-library-javascript-browser
 npm install github:breinify/brein-api-library-javascript-browser
 npm install https://github.com/breinify/brein-api-library-javascript-browser/tarball/master
 ```

+**Note**: We provide a specific library to be used with node, see [here](https://www.npmjs.com/package/breinify-node).

 ##### Download the library directly from GitHub